Hamza12378/Leaf_o_vision/README.md

 An end-to-end Deep Learning project to detect diseases that attack corn leaves

 ## **Problem Statement**
-The plant diseases threaten global food security and smallholder farmers whose livelihoods depend mainly on agriculture and healthy crops.
-In developing countries, smallholder farmers produce more than 80% of the agricultural production, and reports indicate that more than fifty percent loss in crops due to pests and diseases.
-The world population is expected to grow to more than 9.7 billion by 2050, making food security a major concern in the upcoming years.
-Hence, rapid and accurate methods of identifying plant diseases are needed to take the appropriate measures.
+The plant diseases compose a threat to global food security and smallholder farmers whose livelihoods depend mainly on agriculture and healthy crops.
+In developing countries, smallholder farmers produce more than 80% of the agricultural production, and reports indicate that more than fifty percent loss in crop due to pests and diseases.
+The world population expected to grow to more than 9.7 billion by 2050, making food security a major concern in the upcoming years.
+Hence, rapid and accurate methods of indentying plant diseases are needed to do the appropiate measures.

-This Streamlit App utilizes a Deep Learning model to detect diseases that affect the corn leaves, based on digital images.
+This Streamlit App utilizes a Deep Learning model to detect diseases that attact the corn leaves, based in digital images.

+The App can be viewed through this [Link](https://luissalazarsalinas-corn-leaf-diseases-corn-diseases--app-s9j6w1.streamlitapp.com/)

 ## **Data Preparation**

-The plant-village dataset contains 39 different classes of plant leaves (healthy and unhealthy) and background images(61,486 in total)(Geetharamani & Pandian,2019).
-In this project, we used the version without augmentation and just used the corn dataset, which contained four different classes (Blight, Common Rust, Gray Leaf Spot, and Healthy).
+The plant-Village dataset contains 39 different classes of plant leaf(healthy and unhealthy) and background images(61,486 in total)(Geetharamani & Pandian,2019).
+In this project, we use the version without augmentation and just used the corn dataset, which contained four different classes (Blight, Common rust, Gray Leaf Spot, and Healthy).

 Data preprocessing steps:

 - Data normalization[0,1]
-- Data augmentation using several techniques such as:
+- Data augmentation using saveral techniques such as:
   - image flipping
   - zoom
   - shear